 Rex designed his himself, as a cross with a treble clef, reflecting his faith and his musical ministry.
 He sat on the design for a long time.
 The story of how he finally found the motivation to get it done involves a church-visitor getting a flat tire and Rex helping him out, and said visitor ended up being a local tattoo artist (whose Instagram page you should totally go check out).
 Divine providence?
 Possibly!

 Nate's ink comes from a very emotionally involved place; a place of grief and remembrance of a lost loved one.
-They in fact are replicas of two of the tattoos that his late wife had on her own skin, so they have a deep and special meaning to him.

 In closing, we encourage listeners and folks considering going to get tatted-up, to think long and hard about what your design should be; to make it special, meaningful, and something to be proud of.
 Don't just do it because you're turning 18 and all your friends are doing it.
 And, stolen from a relevant article on the subject, don't get your boyfriend/girlfriend's name -- the only acceptable names for tattoos are a child, a pet, or a dearly departed loved one.